Think Pink: An Inside Look at Pink Diamonds

-The GemLightbox Macro is the newest addition to the GemLightbox jewelry photography solutions.
+The GemLightbox Macro (and GemLoupe!) is the newest addition to the GemLightbox jewelry photography solutions.
 It captures 10x magnified loose stone images and 360 videos beautifully using just a smartphone.

 Step 1.
 Power up the GemLightbox Macro and remove the front reflector cover.

 Step 2.
 Place the pink diamond on the gem holder inside the Macro.

 After removing the front reflector cover, place the rosy gemstone on the gem holder inside the GemLightbox Macro and then, put back the cover.

 Macro comes with three gem holders in three different sizes and colors.

 - Small gem holders for stones under 1ct.